Home / Salad Recipes / Traditional Greek Salad

 What’s in a traditional Greek salad?

 Traditionally you will find chopped romaine, cucumbers, tomatoes, onions, feta cheese, and kalamata olives.
-Sliced, canned beets are commonly added as well.
-If you have fresh herbs like parsley or dill I suggest those as well.
+Sliced, canned beets are commonly added, too.
+If you have fresh herbs like parsley or dill, I suggest those as well.

 If the salad base is made of lettuce I don’t recommend dressing the salad more than 5 minutes before you plan to serve.
 If you dress the salad too far in advance you’ll end up wilting the greens.
 To save time, you can prep the vinaigrette up to 3 days in advance and simply toss with the greens right before serving.
 If you’re dressing a cabbage-based salad or a village salad that doesn’t have lettuce you can dress it a bit more ahead of time.